Zhiyuan-Amos/couple-management/docs/guidelines_and_caveats.md

 1. Reading data from EF Core minimally requires properties to have init-only setter & private parameterless constructor or private parameterized constructor with parameter names and types that match those of mapped properties

+1. Writing data to EF Core minimally requires properties to have a public getter

-1. Deserializing through JSInterop minimally requires properties to have init-only setter & public parameterless constructor
+1. Deserializing JSON minimally requires properties to have init-only setter & public parameterless constructor.
+If any of the property's accessors (`get` or `set`) are non-public, the property has to be annotated with the `[JsonInclude]` attribute

 1. `List` cannot be deserialized into `IEnumerable`